-We have Sunday Volunteer sessions in the afternoon, usually at 14.00 for an hour or so.
-Check the Mayfields Community Trust Facebook page for details and updates if you’d like to come and help us.
+We usually have Sunday Volunteer sessions in the morning, usually at 11.00 for an hour or so.
+HOWEVER THERE WILL BE NO GROUP SESSIONS IN APRIL AND POSSIBLY IN MAY 2020 TOO BECAUSE OF THE CORONA VIRUS.
+Check the Mayfields Community Trust Facebook page for details and updates if you’d like to come and help us when we resume.

 PAST EVENTS AND ACTIVITIES

 February 2019: The MCT AGM was held on February 5th 2019 in Dringhouses Library, at 7 p.m.
 Malcolm Cresser gave an illustrated talk on what our volunteers had been doing over the past year.

 January 2018: The 2017 AGM was held in Dringhouses Library in January 2018.
 The Field-work Co-ordinator showed a video highlighting the MCT volunteers’ work and achievements throughout 2017.